Antiques Roadshow: History

 The programme began as a BBC documentary that aired in 1977, about a London auction house doing a tour of the West Country in England.
 The pilot roadshow was recorded in Hereford on 17 May 1977 and presented by contributor Bruce Parker, a presenter of the news/current affairs programme Nationwide, and antiques expert Arthur Negus, who had previously worked on a similarly themed show, called Going for a Song.
 The pilot was so successful that it was transmitted.

-The show has been running since 1979 and the format has remained almost unchanged over the decades but also endeavours to reflect ever evolving changes in the nature of the markets and collecting, by featuring 20th century items including, Barbie Dolls, modern ceramics, Star Wars and other film memorabilia.
+The show has been running since 1979 and the format has remained almost unchanged over the decades, but also endeavours to reflect changes in the nature of the markets and collecting, by featuring 20th century items including, Barbie Dolls, modern ceramics, Star Wars and other film memorabilia.
 Negus appeared on Antiques Roadshow until 1983.
 In the original BBC programme, various towns or famous places are advertised as venues.
 The show has since visited a number of other countries (including Canada in 2001 and Australia in 2005) and has been imitated by other TV production companies around the world.

 In the United Kingdom, annual children's Christmas specials aired from 1991 until 2006, under the title Antiques Roadshow: The Next Generation (except for the 1991 edition, which was titled Antiques Roadshow Going Live) and used a specially reworked version of the regular theme music.
 However, there was no children's special in 2007; instead an edition was devoted to "antiques of the future" dating from the 1950s to the present day.
 Since then individually themed specials have been aired, though not every year.

 A spin-off programme, 20th Century Roadshow, focusing on modern collectibles, aired between April and June 2005.
 It was hosted by Alan Titchmarsh.
 Two other spin-off programmes, Antiques Roadshow Gems (1991) and Priceless Antiques Roadshow (2009–10), revisited items from the show's history and provided background information on the making of the show and interviews with the programme's experts.